David Frost: 1968–1980: American career

-After 1980
+1980–2010: Frost on Sunday and later work

 Frost was one of the "Famous Five" who launched TV-am in February 1983; however, like LWT in the late 1960s, the station began with an unsustainable "highbrow" approach.
 Frost remained a presenter after restructuring.
 Frost on Sunday began in September 1983 and continued until the station lost its franchise at the end of 1992.
 Frost had been part of an unsuccessful consortium, CPV-TV, with Richard Branson and other interests, which had attempted to acquire three ITV contractor franchises prior to the changes made by the Independent Television Commission in 1991.
 After transferring from ITV, his Sunday morning interview programme Breakfast with Frost ran on the BBC from January 1993 until 29 May 2005.
 For a time it ran on BSB before moving to BBC 1.

 Frost hosted Through the Keyhole, which ran on several UK channels from 1987 until 2008 and also featured Loyd Grossman.
 Produced by his own production company, the programme was first shown in prime time and on daytime television in its later years.
 Frost worked for Al Jazeera English, presenting a live weekly hour-long current affairs programme, Frost Over The World, which started when the network launched in November 2006.
 The programme regularly made headlines with interviewees such as Tony Blair, President Omar al-Bashir of Sudan, Prime Minister Benazir Bhutto of Pakistan and President Daniel Ortega of Nicaragua.
 The programme was produced by the former Question Time editor and Independent on Sunday journalist Charlie Courtauld.
 Frost was one of the first to interview the man who authored the Fatwa on Terrorism, Muhammad Tahir-ul-Qadri.

 During his career as a broadcaster, Frost became one of Concorde's most frequent fliers, having flown between London and New York an average of 20 times per year for 20 years.
 In 2007, Frost hosted a discussion with Libya's leader Muammar Gaddafi as part of the Monitor Group's involvement in the country.
 In June 2010, Frost presented Frost on Satire, an hour-long BBC Four documentary looking at the history of television satire.